cchacin/cchacin.github.io/_posts/2020-04-12-immutables-autovalue-lombok.md

 - Even when the three libraries are doing a great job to avoid the boilerplate code, I personally use the `Immutables` library in most of the projects because of the safe defaults.

-- To be fair, both `Lombok` and `AutoValue` can achieve also immutability but it requires to pay more attention when creating the classes and that can cause problems.
+- To be fair, both `Lombok` and `AutoValue` can achieve also immutability but it requires paying more attention when creating the classes and that can cause problems.

 - One main advantage of `AutoValue` is that it generates less code and that would be convenient if you are developing on/for `Android`.